 Using your own insurance should be a last resort if your employer refuses to pay; and then, make sure you clearly state that the injury happened at work.

+A lot of times our clients are out of work for months leading them to worry that they will lose their health insurance benefits or their family benefits.
 Will your company drop your benefits after a maritime injury accident?
-A lot of times our clients are out of work for months at a time and they’re concerned that they’re going to lose their health insurance benefits or their family benefits.
 The answer is no.

-Your company will not necessarily drop your health insurance just because you have a work-related accident and you’re off from work.
+Your company will not necessarily drop your health insurance just because you have a work-related accident and you can’t work.

-In order for a company to drop health insurance benefits for an employee, there has to be what’s called a triggering event.
-This type of event usually means that you’re being terminated by the company.
-Very often companies are scared or they’re worried to terminate an employee who has an injury.
+In order for a company to drop health insurance benefits for an employee, there has to be what’s called a “triggering event.”
+This usually means that you’re being terminated by the company.
+Very often companies are afraid to terminate an employee who has an injury.

-What happens most of the time is the company simply carries on the payroll, they pay your workers’ compensation or maintenance benefits and they wait to see whether the doctor is ultimately going to release you to go back to work.
+What happens most of the time is the company simply carries on the payroll, pays your workers’ compensation or maintenance benefits and then waits to see whether the doctor is going to release you to go back to work.
 So, most of the time your company is not going to stop your health insurance benefits for you or your family just because you have a maritime injury.